pixelhandler/ember-app-builder/client/README.md

 ## Testing

 1. Start db, see Makefile in server directory
-1. Start API server, (see ^)
+1. Start API server, (see ^), If needed, seed the db first
-1. Start server for client app
+1. `make test` launches testem and browsers to test in dev

 ## Vim tools